stevedonovan/Lake/doc/index.md

 (You can achieve the same effect as `-g` by passing `DEBUG=true` on the command-line)

-If cl.exe is on your path, then we would get:
+If running Windows, and the MS compiler cl.exe is on your path, then:

     $> lake -g
     cl /nologo -c /Zi /showIncludes  hello.c